3/4 pound red cabbage, shredded (about 4 cups)

 2 small jalapeños, halved, seeds and membranes removed, sliced crosswise into half rings

 1 small red onion, cut into thin half moons (about 2/3 cup)

 Flour tortillas, warmed

-To prepare the halibut, place it in a large pan.
-Pour the marinade over the fillet and set aside for 20 minutes.
+4. To prepare the halibut: place it in a large pan.
+Pour the marinade over the fillet(s) and set aside for 20 minutes.

 7. Add the marinade to the pan (or get out a fresh pan if you grilled the fish) and cook the marinade over high heat for 5 to 7 minutes, until the liquid evaporates and the jalapeños and onions are lightly charred.
 Then add the marinade back on top of the fish, which, by this point, should be flaking nicely.

-Set up the best taco bar you've ever seen, with warmed tortillas; bowls of sour cream, guacamole, and red cabbage slaw; the platter of halibut with charred jalapeños and onions; limes; shot glasses filled with good tequila; and beer, lots of beer.
+8. Set up the best taco bar you've ever seen, with warmed tortillas; bowls of sour cream, guacamole, and red cabbage slaw; the platter of halibut with charred jalapeños and onions; limes; shot glasses filled with good tequila; and beer, lots of beer.